-In the tentative to find the "essential UML", Erickson and Siau (Erickson and Siau, 2007) have conducted a Delphi study3 with the goal of identifying a UML kernel for three well-known UML application areas: Real-Time, Web-based, and Enterprise systems.
+In the tentative to find the "essential UML", Erickson and Siau [4] have conducted a Delphi study3 with the goal of identifying a UML kernel for three well-known UML application areas: Real-Time, Web-based, and Enterprise systems.
 The participants to the study (44 experts in total) were asked to rate the relative importance of the various UML diagrams in building systems.
 UML overall results (i.e., non-domain specific) were: 100% for Class and Statechart diagrams, 95.5% for Sequence diagrams, 90.9% for Use Case diagrams.
 All the others diagrams received a percentage lesser than 50% (e.g., 27.3% for Activity diagrams).
-Another personal opinion survey (sample size = 131) about UML (Grossman et al., 2005) confirms the results of Erickson and Siau.
+Another personal opinion survey about UML [5] with 131 subjects confirms the results of Erickson and Siau.
 Results indicate that the three most important diagrams are Use Case diagrams, Class diagrams and Sequence diagrams.